 1. Did Jesus authorize the writing of the New

 Testament?
-If so, where and when did he authorize it?
+If so, where and when in what HE said did HE authorize it?
 If not, why has so

 much attention been paid to it?
-Has god put his stamp of approval on it?
+Has God put his stamp of approval on the New

 If so, what is that stamp of approval?
 What or where is the foundation